dudung/pasir/blog/content/posts/24/k/09-reasons-to-write.md

 `17-nov-2024` `0438` I think the horizontal line `---` or `___` look not too good.
 Actually, I want to use three dots `$\dots$` in the center, but I can not find it.
 The use of separator will be considered later, since there is already some setion `Info`, `Sketch`, `Refs`, and `Tags` (automatically by the template).

-Well it is 6 minutes note.
+Well, fortunately it is 6 minutes note now.
 Wow! :100: &check;

 ---